rafaelmagalhaesguedes/AdonisBackendChallenge/README.md

     REDIS_PASSWORD=
     ```

-4. Rode o projeto com Docker (o projeto já possui um Docker Compose configurado para o backend, banco de dados e redis):
+4. Run the project with Docker (the project already has a Docker Compose setup for the backend, database, and Redis):

     ```
     docker compose up -d
     ```

-5. Rode as migrações para configurar o banco de dados:
+5. Run migrations to set up the database:

     ```
     docker exec -it adonis_app node ace migration:run
     ```

-6. Rode os semeadores (seeders) para inserir dados iniciais:
+6. Run seeders to insert initial data:

     ```
     docker exec -it adonis_app node ace db:seed